BryanL530/bryan-website-v2/README.md

 This is a project I started planning to turn my [plain text personal website](https://bryanl530.github.io/Bryan_Website/) to something more flexible.

 ## Progress 11/5/25
+Today I had some ideas on how I might want the project section to look like.
+I am also not doing it too fast in case of me wanting to add content to the section.

 ## Progress 11/4/25
 Planning out the strucutre of the webpage.